Space Janitors

 Space Janitors was a Canadian web series.
-The show is a parody of the Star Wars franchise and the plot is focused on two janitors, Darby & Mike, on a space station.
+The show is a parody of the Star Wars franchise and the plot is focused on two janitors, Darby and Mike, on a space station.
 It is available through the series producer Shaftesbury Plus on YouTube.
+Season 4 premiered the 5th of May 2024 on their YouTube channel.

 Characters

 Starring Brendan Halloran, Scott Ryan Yamamura, and Pat Thornton, Space Janitors centers around Social Group 417: